bichangwei/PMAT/README.md

 ## Tips

-- all -- De novo analysis of sequencing data (hifi, clr and ont).
+- **all** -- De novo analysis of sequencing data (hifi, clr and ont).

-    run `PMAT all --help` view the help documentation for the command all.
+    run `PMAT all --help` view the usage guide for the all command.

     Example:
     ```
-        # If canu or NextDenovo is not installed in the PATH, you need provide the parameter -cp or -np.
+        # If canu or NextDenovo is not installed in the PATH when using clr or ont data, you need to provide the parameter -cp or -np.
         For HiFi data    : PMAT all -i hifi.fastq.gz -o hifi_assembly -st hifi -g 500M
         For ONT raw data : PMAT all -i ont.fastq.gz -o ont_assembly -st ont -cfg ont_correct.cfg -tk all -g 500M
         For CLR raw data : PMAT all -i ont.fastq.gz -o clr_assembly -st clr -cfg clr_correct.cfg -tk all -g 500M